 Atheists and Christmas

-2019 must hold some sort of record, it's the first time for a long time with no headlines screaming "Atheists want to ban Christmas".
+2020 must hold some sort of record, it was the first time for a long time with no headlines screaming "Atheists want to ban Christmas".

 Actually, Christmas was banned in England by Christians in 1647 because they thought people were having too much of a good time whereas everyone should have been po faced and miserable.